Tim-Liam-Hill/CFGNullableFirstFollow/README.md

 * each distinct terminal/non-terminal is separated by a space (if a space is part of your CFG then add in a nonterminal that represents a space)
 * A null production has an empty RHS
 * No spaces between := and LHS/RHS
+* First line LHS symbol is start symbol and only appears on LHS of production once

 Example: